We may receive affiliate commission when you click certain products. Read our important disclosure to learn more.

 Like all Garmin products, the Descent Mk2 has a 2-year warranty.

 How do I pair my Garmin Descent Mk2i with the transmitter?

 You can find a full run-down of how to pair your Garmin Descent Mk2i with the T1 Transmitter here.

 Can I find the manual online?

-It’s 2021, of course you can!
+Of course you can!
 The full manual can be found here.

 Does the Garmin Descent Mk2 have any limitations?

 The key limitation of the Garmin descent Mk2 and Mk2i is the price.
 It is the most expensive recreational dive computer on the market right now which will make it inaccessible to many divers.

 Aside from that, we’re struggling to find a downside…

 Is the Garmin Descent Mk2 suitable for beginners?